scratchyone/command_parser/spec.md

 ## Literals

 Literals are plain strings inside the grammar that must always be directly matched and will not affect the output of the command parser.
+They are case insensitive.
+Literals can also be seperated by `/` to produce aliases, which are similar to string parameters but will not be included in the output parse result, and will generate a different syntax in `generateCommandString`.

 ### Example